mush42/oy-cms/README.md

 ## Contributing

-**oy cms** is still in alpha status, contributions are more than wellcome.
+**oy** content management system is still in alpha status, contributions are more than wellcome.
 Help needed in perfecting existing features as well as adding new ones.